adamsilver/fdpb/03-Book-A-Flight.md

 </fieldset>
 ```

-This field uses the `fieldset` and `legend` elements to group the 3 text boxes together.
-Without it, ‘Day’, ‘Month’ and ‘Year’ would be ambiguous on its own without the context of ‘Date of birth’, for example.
+This field uses the `fieldset` and `legend` elements to group the 3 inputs together.
+Without it, ‘Day’, ‘Month’ and ‘Year’ would be ambiguous on their own.

-The `pattern` attribute is there to trigger the numeric keyboard on iPhones as some versions won't automatically show it even though the *type* should be all we need[^CHECK GDS SERVICE MANUAL FOR DATES].
+Some versions of iOS ignore `type="number"` and therefore won't show the numeric keyboard.
+The `pattern` attribute fixes this problem[^filament].

-Some websites, design this type of field to automatically move focus from box to box using Javascript.
-Don't do this becaues:
+Some websites, design this type of field to automatically tab to the next box once the correct amount of characters have been typed.
+This is a problem for users, which we'll be discussing in more detail in the next chapter.

-- mistakes are harder to fix.
-Someone may make a mistake for ‘Day’, but the cursor is now located in ‘Month’.
-This breaks the X of Inclusive Design Principles, keep users in control.
-- screen readers have trouble http://www.freedomscientific.com/Training/Surfs-Up/Forms.htm

 ### Date picker

-In our case, users are trying to book a flight.
-It's neither a memorable date, nor is it a date found in a document.
-Therefore, it's a good idea to give users a helping hand as they try to find a date.

-When booking flights, we, people that is, often orientate ourselves around day and week.
+In the case of booking a flight users are nither dealing with a memorable date nor one found in a document.
+When booking flights, we often orientate ourselves around day and week.
 To mimic this, we'll need a more convenient solution than three text boxes.
 We need to use a date picker.

 Interfaces that try to solve too many problems at once cause problems.
-If we tried to convey price and availability inside a calendar, for example, this could cause information overload, and probably result in a busy interface that doesn't work very well, unless the user has a super-sized screen.
+If we tried to convey, for example, price and availability, inside a calendar, this would result in a busy interface that doesn't work very well.
+That is, unless the user has a super-sized screen.

-Instead, we'll let users pick a date.
-And later, we'll help them pick a flight by providing price and availability information later on.
+To begin with, we'll let users pick a date, without the context of price and availability.
+Then later, we'll give them the extra context that they'll need to choose the right flight.

-#### Input Type Date
+#### Date input

-Up until recently, we were left to create our own one using Javascript.
-We already know how hard this is, because we went through the pain of doing so earlier with the autocomplete component.
+Before HTML5, we had to build our own date picker using Javascript.
+We know this is hard because we had to consider the host of requirements needed to produce a fully inclusive autocomplete component just earlier.
-As we know already, where possible, we should let the browser do the work for us.

-With the birth of mobile browsers HTML5 gave us `input type="date"`.
-This is cost effective as it saves design and development time.
-They are performant as there is no code to download and execute.
-They are familiar, because every website or app that uses it will have the same interface.
-As is the case with most native controls, they also happen to be accessible too.
-And when browsers release improvements, users get them immediately, without waiting for us to deploying code.
-This frees up our time to solve other problems.
-It's whole bunch of win.

-The input is well supported on mobile.
-Here's How it might look:
+Mobile browsers that support HTML5&mdash;nowadays, that's most&mdash;have `input type="date"`.
+This is useful for many reasons:

+- We don't need to spend time designing and developing our own.
+- They are performant because they are provided by the browser.
+- They are familiar because every website (and native app) will use the same interface.
+- They are accessible by default.
+- When browsers release improvements, users receive them immediately.
+- All of which, frees us to solve other problems.

+Here's how it looks on mobile:

 ![Mobile native date control](./images/mobile-date.png)

 Desktop browser support is not as good.
-Chrome and Edge work well but Firefox, for example, doesn't have any support, although it's on the way.
+Chrome and Edge work well but Firefox, for example, doesn't have any support, although it's on the way at the time of writing.

 ![Desktop native date control](./images/desktop-date.png)

 If you're concerned about it looking different across browsers, don't be.
+User's don't notice, and for those that do, they don't care.
+In Progressive Enhancement 2.0[^], Nicholas Zakas demonstrates this to the audience at X mins in.

-User's either don't notice or don't care which Nicholas Zakas beautifully demonstrates in BLAH BLAH[^].
-If you're still not convinced you should take a look at Do Websites Needs To Look The Same In Every Browser[^].
+Nobody cares about your website as much as you do.
+But if you're still not convinced take a look at this dedicated website Do Websites Needs To Look The Same In Every Browser[^] just to be sure.

+We'll deal with browsers that don't suppor the date input in a moment.
+But for now, let's start implementing the field.

 HTML: